lf-energy/foundation/project-proposal.md

 ------------------------------

 - All projects may attend TAC meetings and contribute work regardless of their stage.
-- Sandbox projects will be featured on the LF Energy projects page.
+- Incubation projects will be featured on the LF Energy projects page.
 - All trademarks for Sandbox, Incubating, Graduated, and Emeritus projects are retained by LF Energy.